trivago/chapi/README.md

 Chronos api client for your console

 ## Description
-Manage your [Chronos](https://github.com/mesos/chronos) jobs like a git repository on your console:
+Manage your [Chronos](https://github.com/mesos/chronos) and [Marathon](https://github.com/mesosphere/marathon) jobs like a git repository on your console:

-* Prepare your jobs before you send them to Chronos
+* Prepare your jobs before you send them to Remote
 * Manage a separate git repository for job backups and history
 * Fast check of your jobs status